TampereTC/TestContainer-hackathon/README.md

 Logstash:

 Logtash is yet another collector in the chain.
 An input channel is configured to listening port 5000 for tcp/udp with syslog profile.

-Messages are filtered before forwared them to elasticsearch database
+Messages are filtered before forwared them to elasticsearch database.
 Output is configured to elasticsearch port 9200

 - Configured in logstash.conf: